Muntaha-Shahab/Muntaha-Shahab/README.md

 **Education**

-B.Sc.
-Software Engineering at University of Management and Technology (UMT), Lahore
+B.S Software Engineering at University of Management and Technology (UMT), Lahore

 ---